awsdocs/aws-sdk-for-javascript-v3/doc_source/config-web-identity-examples.md

 ## Google\+ Sign\-in Example<a name="config-web-identity-google-login-example"></a>

 The following code shows how to use Google\+ Sign\-in as an identity provider\.
-The access token used for web identity federation from Google is stored in `response.id_token` instead of `access_token` like other identity providers\.
+Unlike other providers, the access token used for web identity federation from Google is stored in `response.id_token` instead of `access_token`\.

 ```
 <span